 Humanities in Place supports a fuller, more complex telling of American histories and lived experiences by deepening the range of how and where our stories are told and by bringing a wider variety of voices into the public dialogue.

-Our program encourages bold, innovative rethinking of past practice, and visionary new approaches for how to collectively understand, uplift, and celebrate more complete stories about who we are.
+Our program works across and within diverse communities, encouraging bold, innovative rethinking of past practice, as well as visionary new approaches for how to collectively understand, uplift, and celebrate more complete stories about who we are.

 Three interconnected strategies guide Mellon’s Humanities in Place grantmaking:

 Strategy 1: Resource projects, initiatives, and infrastructure to better identify, document, create, and care for our places; and support innovative ideas and actions that design a more just present and future landscape—in community with one another and in society.

 For people of every age and geography, the opportunity to learn is critical to a healthy society.
 But just as important as the education itself is the how and where it happens.
 Our places—natural and built alike—hold the potential to reflect our shared values, actively build community, and make more immediate today’s urgent areas of inquiry.
 With that potential in mind, we support projects—especially those tied to underacknowledged or marginalized stories—that put our places front and center, while allowing for broad participation, so that we can understand and care for them in service of a more just world.

 Strategy 2: Catalyze initiatives and programs that support the evolution and sustainability of institutions (e.g., civic, cultural, educational, or community) focused on advancing social justice through place-based approaches.